What is Sleep Apnea Doing to Your Sleep?

 Share your thoughts on sleep apnea with us!

 The official definition of a sleep apnea episode that is accepted by sleep specialists is a cessation of airflow at the nose and mouth lasting more than ten seconds despite efforts to breathe (Dement 335).
-The episodes are always terminated by an abrupt awakening, sometimes resulting in hundreds of awakenings in a single night.
+The episodes are often terminated by an abrupt awakening, short enough not to be remembered by the sleeper, but present enough to really compromise the quality of his or her sleep.
+In severe cases, the sleeper can wake up hundreds of times in a single night.

 Differentiating Apneas